Hereditary Transthyretin-Mediated (hATTR) Amyloidosis

 Aetna considers the initiation of patisiran (Onpattro) intravenous infusion medically necessary for the treatment of polyneuropathy of hereditary transthyretin-mediated amyloidosis (hATTR), also called transthyretin-type familial amyloid polyneuropathy (ATTR-FAP), when all of the following criteria are met:

-1. The diagnosis is confirmed by detection of a mutation of the TTR gene; and
+1. The diagnosis is confirmed by detection of a mutation in the TTR gene; and

 2. Member exhibits clinical manifestations of ATTR-FAP (e.g., amyloid deposition in biopsy specimens, TTR protein variants in serum, progressive peripheral sensory-motor polyneuropathy); and